CloudFormation

 Multiple arguments may be set, separated by a blank space ( ).

-Templates with a size greater than 51,200 bytes must be deployed via an S3 Bucket
+Templates exceeding 51,200 bytes must be deployed via an S3 Bucket

 Import existing CloudFormation Stacks

-env0 can manage existing CloudFormation Stacks.
-In order to import an existing into env0 please follow the instructions below:
+env0 can manage existing CloudFormation stacks.
+To import an existing stack into env0, please follow the instructions below:

-1. Prepare the template used to create the stack into a git repo
+1. Commit the template used to create the stack into a Git repository

 4. Add the parameters as described above (ENV0CF_PARAM*)

-Here's an example of a parameters json file you would either create or use with your CloudFormation stack.
+Here's an example of a parameters JSON file you could either create or use with your CloudFormation stack:

 [